 Pollock elementary school is one of the best schools my daughter has ever gone to.
 The involvement of the teachers and staff is great.
 They offer art and music for my child.
 This is a new school year for my daughter at Pollock and she loves it!

-Pollock Robert B School is a public elementary school in Philadelphia.
+Pollock Robert B School is a public middle school in Philadelphia.
 The principal of Pollock Robert B School is Mrs Marilyn Carr.
-755 children attend Pollock Robert B School and identify primarily as Multiracial; White, non-Hispanic; and Black, non-Hispanic.
-59% of the 755 students here are paying reduced lunch prices.
+732 students attend Pollock Robert B School and identify primarily as Multiracial; Black, non-Hispanic; and White, non-Hispanic.
+58% of the 732 students here have subsidized lunches.
 The student to teacher ratio at Pollock Robert B School is 19:1.
-Brown Joseph H School is one of the nearest elementary schools.
+St Jerome School is one of the nearest middle schools.

 - Computer arts

 - Theater drama

 |Native American or Native Alaskan||0.4%||0%|

 |Students eligible for free or reduced-price lunch program||58%||75%|